ENG517/Procedure/hassell/p-guitar-wiring.md

 Solder the final black wire from the casing of the volume pot to the Sleeve of the output jack (the larger inner-most lug).

 ---

+## Testing the Circuit

+Everything is wired in place.
+Now, it's time to test things out.

+### 1. Connect to an Amp

+1. Plug a 1/4 inch cable from the output jack to an amp.
+2. Turn the amp on and crank the volume.

+### 2. Check for Sound

+1. Turn the knob of the volume pot all the way clockwise.
+2. Using your phone, or any music playing device, play a song and hold the speaker up to the humbucker.
+You should hear the song playing through the amp.
+3. With the song still playing against the humbucker, turn the knob of the volume pot counter-clockwise.
+You should hear the song get quieter as you turn, going completely mute when the knob is turned fully counter-clockwise.

+### 3. Check for Tone

+With the song still playing against the humbucker, turn the knob of the tone pot clockwise and counter-clockwise.
+You should hear a noticeable difference as you do: turning the knob all the way counter-clockwise will considerably cut high end frequencies, leaving a very bassy tone.

+### Troubleshooting

+If the expected outcomes listed in the previous three steps are not met, consult the Troubleshooting guide.

+---

+## Installing the Circuit

+If everything checks out with the circuit test, you can go ahead and install the parts into the body of the guitar.

+### 1. Disconnect Necessary Components

+1. De-solder the humbucker entirely.
+2. De-solder the output jack entirely.
+Disconnect the wires from the output jack itself rather than the volume pot.

+### 2. Place Components into the Body

+1. Screw the humbucker into its slot in the body and run the wires into the electronics cavity.
+2. With the rest of the circuit stil intact, fasten the pots into their slots in the electronics cavity.
+3. Slide the knob caps onto the pot knobs.
+4. Run the wires that were connected to the output jack through to the output jack slot in the body.

+### Reconnect the Disconnected Components

+1. Re-solder the humbucker wires to the volume pot.
+2. Resolder the output jack wires to the output jack.

+---

+## Conclusion

+With the completion of this guide, you have successfully wired a single humbucker setup with volume and tone control.
+Plug in your guitar, test each knob, and enjoy your new sound.
+If you’d like to expand later, this setup also makes it easy to add coil-splitting or a second pickup.